-Basic savings accounts pay a nominal interest rate but offer the most flexibility and have a low minimum balance requirement.
+Basic savings accounts pay a nominal interest rate, but offers the most flexibility and has a low minimum balance requirement.
 They are one of the most “liquid” options, meaning you can withdraw your money at any time without limit or waiting.

 Other features include:

 - Can be used in conjunction with free checking account overdraft protection.